Skip to main content

 What are some ways a community gardens help a community?

-The obvious thing that community gardens do is to provide low cost, healthy food to the community.
-Many community gardens provide a wide variety of fresh produce to the residents of the community as well as to local food pantries.
-Community gardens also bring people together from a wide variety of backgrounds (age, culture, race, etc.) and encourage people to be social by sharing their ways of gardening or recipes that use the foods that are grown.
+The first thing that community gardens do is to provide low cost, healthy food to the community.
+Many community gardens provide a large variety of fresh produce to the residents of the community as well as to local food pantries.
+Community gardens also bring people together from a wide variety of backgrounds (age, culture, race, etc.) and encourage them to be social by sharing gardening techniques and recipes that use the food grown by their neighbors.
 Community gardening is also now recognized by many state police departments as an effective way to prevent crime in communities across the nation.

 What can you learn from participating in a community garden?

 Learning to grow food can be an important experience for everyone.
-Next to water, food is the most basic and necessary item that every human being needs.
-So understanding where your food comes from (before it gets to the store!) and the importance of taking care of the land and water that grow our food is something that every person should be familiar with.
-Also, these days, so many human activities take place indoors, causing many kids to grow up being unfamiliar with how to enjoy the outdoors.
-Community gardening provides an inexpensive and fun way to bring people closer to nature and allow them to experience the outdoors with others, in a meaningful way.
+Next to water, food is the most basic item that every human being needs.
+Understanding where our food comes from (before it gets to the store!) and the importance of caring for the land that grows it, is something that everyone should learn about.
+Especially since so many human activities take place indoors, causing many kids to grow up being unfamiliar with how to enjoy the outdoors.
+Community gardening provides an inexpensive and fun way to bring people closer to nature and allows them to experience the outdoors with others, in a meaningful way.

 Learn More

-Health benefits of Community GardensVideo: Different Types of Community GardensVideo: How to Start a Community GardenAmerican Community Gardening Association(PDF) Books on this topic(PDF) Books on this topic part 2
+Health benefits of Community GardensVideo: How to Start a Community GardenAmerican Community Gardening Association(PDF) Books on this topic(PDF) Books on this topic part 2

 Climate Change